 JOHN: Can I answer that one?
-Can I stop you?
-Or is this just…
+Can I stop you, or is this just –

-AL: No, no, it’s my show, you get your own show.
+AL: No, no, it’s my show; you get your own show.

 AL: I guess that’s the last time I’ll be out here.
 And the last question is do you ever feel spiritually dry?
 If so, what do you do?
-Yeah, go ahead and say whatever you want to say, you’ve got five minutes.
+Yeah, go ahead and say whatever you want to say; you’ve got five minutes.

 JOHN: I don’t know that I ever feel spiritually dry.
 Sometimes I feel assaulted by temptation.
-There are times when I wonder why my spiritual life is so buoyant and so fulfilling, and so satisfying and I don’t feel like I’m really waging some fierce war.
-And there are other times when I feel I’m just battling to maintain my spiritual balance.
-I don’t know…I can’t really discern why all that’s happening.
-But I’ve lived long enough to know that I have been protected by the grace of God when I felt that my own strength was not up to the confrontation.
+You know, there are times when I wonder why my spiritual life is so buoyant and so fulfilling and so satisfying, and I don’t feel like I’m really waging some fierce war.
+And there are other times when I feel like I’m just battling to maintain my spiritual balance.
+I don’t know; I can’t really discern why all that’s happening, but I’ve lived long enough to know that I had been protected by the grace of God when I felt that my own strength was not up to the confrontation.

-My wife through the years, you know, always had that fear that what happens to others would happen to her, you know, and her pastor husband would bomb out.
-And you look back at your life and you know that it’s by the grace of God that you are what you are.
-And all I can say is God’s grace has sustained me through all this life and I have…I know what it is to live in His blessing and I’d like to stay there.
-I’m grateful that He has sustained me this far.
+My wife, through the years, you know, always had that fear that what happens to others would happen to her.
+You know, when her pastor husband would bomb out.
+And you look back at your life, and you know that it’s by the grace of God that you are what you are.
+And all I can say is God’s grace has sustained me through all this life.
+And I have – I know what it is to live in His blessing, and I’d like to stay there.
+And I’m grateful that He has sustained me this far.

-When you start, you know, you’re climbing a mountain, you’re pursuing these things and I don’t know when you begin to see the turn, but you sort of enter into a rest.
-And I think you know you’re there when the people surrounding you doing ministry are right on the same wave length with you and you can rest now that the ministry can be extended through them everywhere without changing, without deviating from what you believe to be the principles.
+When you start, you know, you’re climbing a mountain, you’re pursuing these things.
+And I don’t know when you begin to see the turn, but you sort of enter into a rest.
+And I think you know you’re there when the people surrounding you, doing ministry, are right on the same wavelength with you.
+And you can rest now that the ministry can be extended through them everywhere without changing, without deviating from what you believe to be the principles.